The Ernest &

 Yumba-Meta Limited's commitment to provide senior housing in a retirement village style setting was realised when the Ernest & Maud Hoolihan Elders Village opened in 2012.

-The village is a perfect model showcasing community driven solutions which effectively and appropriately meets the physical, social and emotional well being of the community it serves.
+The village models community-driven solutions that effectively and appropriately meet the physical, social and emotional well-being of the community it serves.